martdegraaf/martdegraaf.github.io/content/posts/verifyLogged-with-xunit.md

 # Verify that LogError is called

-Have you ever tried to verify your logInformation using xUnit.
+Have you ever tried to verify your logInformation using xUnit?
 It does not seem to work out of the box as other FakeItEasy.
-I tried this code for example, but it just would not work. the throwing of exception has been left out to keep the code sample small.
+I tried this code for example, but it just would not work.
+The mock that throws the exception has been left out to keep the code sample small.
 ```cs {linenos=table}
 //Arrange
 var logger = A.Fake<ILogger<SystemUnderTest>>();